IN PERSON – 5-day Statistics Short Course

 The five-day training institute on SEM with Mplus will enable participants to:

-- Brief review of SEM
+- Brief review of Structural Equation modeling (SEM)

 - Preparing and reading data into Mplus